 Susan is an active member of the First Baptist Church of Palatka.
 Since retiring, all her time is now focused on her family: her husband, Jim; three grown children; six grandchildren; and her 92-year-old mother.
 She considers it a blessing from God to be able to spend so much time with all of them, and to be able to attend their sporting events.
 Susan and her family love to travel the U.S., and they have also become great NASCAR fans.

 John Roberts of Gainesville represents District 4.
 He is a commercial lender at SouthState Bank and has been a member of the cooperative all his life.

 John has lived most of his professional career in Alachua County working on agriculture and commercial lending with several banks.
 He and his wife, Nicole, have four children and are very active in their children's activities, the Gainesville community and their church.

 Joe is currently a chief with the Clay County Sheriff’s Office and has been in law enforcement for 19 years.
 He was raised in Clay County and has been involved in coaching youth sports for many years; he is currently working with Clay High School and a club wrestling program.
 He is a member of First Baptist Middleburg.

 Joe graduated from Orange Park High School and has a bachelor’s degree from Columbia College.
 He is a graduate of the FBI National Academy and has committed his life to service of others.

-Joe is married to his wife Amy of 19 years and has two boys.
+Joe is married to his wife Amy and has two boys.
 He enjoys spending time with family and hunting.